MathiasOdlund/awesemo/README.md

-# Awesomo
+# Awesemo

-Awesomo is an awesome template for future projects 🚀 It includes:
+Awesemo is an awesome template for future projects 🚀 It includes:
 - Client
     - SvelteKit